Discovery of Two Highly Scattered Pulsars from Image-Based Circular Polarization Searches with the Australian SKA Pathfinder: Source observations

 \subsection{Multi-wavelength search for counterparts}

 Sources at radio wavelengths that show significant polarization ($\gtrsim5$--10\%) often include stars \citep{pritchard_21}, pulsars \citep{anumarlapudi_23}, and white dwarf binaries, especially magnetic cataclysmic variables \citep[MCVs;][]{barrett2020}.
-Hence, we searched the archival optical and near infrared (NIR) data for these sources that might inform us of their nature.
+Hence, we searched the archival optical and near--infrared (NIR) data for these sources that might inform us of their nature.
 At optical wavelengths, we searched the data from \textit{Gaia} \citep{gaiadr3}, the Dark Energy Camera Plane Survey \citep[DECaPS;][where available]{decaps}, and the Panoramic Survey Telescope and Rapid Response System \citep[Pan-STARRS;][where DECaPS data were not available]{panstarrs}.
 At NIR wavelengths, we searched deep observations from the VISTA Variables in the V\'{i}a L\'{a}ctea Survey \citep[VVV;][]{vvv} and the Galactic Plane Survey from the UKIRT Infrared Deep Sky Survey \citep[UKIDSS;][]{UKIDSS}.
-At NIR wavelengths, often multiple short scans are available, and hence, we stacked these observations (or used the stacked image, if available) to obtain deeper observations.
+Because multiple short exposures are often available in the NIR, we stacked these observations (or used the stacked image, if available) to obtain deeper observations.
 At the location of these sources, we performed aperture photometry on the stacked images to get source fluxes/upper limits.
 Zero-point calibration for the stacked images was performed using the DECaPS and UKIDSS source catalogs.

 For \srca, we identified the star Gaia DR3 5935425106911225216, $0.6\arcsec$ away from the radio position, well within the ASKAP position uncertainty.
 This star has $G$-band magnitude of 18.6, an effective temperature of 4200\,K, and log surface gravity of 4.9.
-Considering the source density of sources in Gaia DR3 (in a 5\arcmin\ radius), we estimate the probability of random association with \srca\ to be 0.02. \srca\ is also well detected in the DECaPS and VVV data, with the broad band spectral energy distribution (from these colors) consistent with the temperature estimated by the \textit{Gaia} survey.
-These parameters are similar to many of the K-type stars in the Sydney Radio Star Catalogue \citep{srsc}; however, no detectable parallax was measured for \srca.
+Considering the source density of sources in Gaia DR3 (within a 5\arcmin\ radius), we estimate the probability of random association with \srca\ to be 0.02. \srca\ is also well detected in the DECaPS and VVV data, with the broadband spectral energy distribution (from these colors) consistent with the temperature estimated by the \textit{Gaia} survey.
+These parameters are similar to many of the K-type stars in the Sydney Radio Star Catalogue \citep{driessen_24}; however, no detectable parallax was measured for \srca.
+The measured circular polarization ($\sim 27\%$) of this source is high for standard gyrosynchrotron emission from a late-type dwarf, for which one typically expects $\lesssim 20\%$, but it lies within the range observed from magnetically active K-type stars with coherent radio emission, where $|V|/I \sim 30$–$100\%$ has been reported \citep[e.g.][]{pritchard_21,driessen_24}.

 For \srcb, no optical counterpart was found, but we found a NIR source in the VVV images $0\farcs83$ away from the radio position.
 However, considering the higher source density at NIR wavelengths in the Galactic plane, we derive a probability of random association to be 0.4; hence, this association is likely not robust.
 Excluding this source, at the position of \srcb, in a 0.5\arcsec\ circle, we estimate an upper limit of $K_s$=22.2 AB.